|

 taught Landscape painting at the Schneider School of Fine Art in

 Actinolite Ontario.
+Fraser's

 passion was painting.
 From his childhood years he was absorbed by